avilaqba/avilaqba/README.md

 # Behzad Aslani Avilaq

 ## Data Scientist
-Holding a B.Sc. degree in applied mathematics and a M.Sc. degree in applied informatics, I have strong experience in working with large datasets, analyzing them, and building and deploying sophisticated machine learning, deep learning, and heuristics algorithms from scratch.
-As a data scientist a potential mathematics and statistics background keeps me on track when it comes to modeling, problem solving, and interpretation of results.
+As a PhD candidate in Information and Communication Engineering, currently in the thesis stage, my academic background includes a BSc degree in Applied Mathematics and a MSc degree in Applied Informatics, I am a data scientist with extensive experience in working with big data, a proven track record of analyzing data and building and deploying sophisticated machine learning, deep learning, and optimization algorithms from scratch.
+My mathematics and statistics background allows me to effectively model and solve problems, and interpret results.
 You may know more about me and my work through <a href="https://web.itu.edu.tr/avilaq16/AvilaqBA_CV.pdf">my CV</a>.